 From Skyrendering's inception to March 31, 2022, the Company provided various services for and made payments on behalf of Skyrendering.
 These service contributions and payments were made in furtherance of the Company's commitments under the Investment Agreement towards an entitlement to receive Skyrendering common shares.
 Although management believes the Company fully satisfied its contribution obligations under the Investment Agreement in this regard, the JV Partner has disputed this.
-As a result, management considers that the Company does not have the indisputable exposure or rights to variable returns arising from its contributions made in Skyrendering that would be required to demonstrate control or significant influence over Skyrendering.

-At present, as a result of the JV Partner's challenge to the Company's rights to the Skyrendering common shares, the Company recorded a total of \$188,321 in reimbursable expenditures paid on behalf of Skyrendering as doubtful receivable as at March 31, 2021.
+As a result of the JV Partner's challenge to the Company's rights to the Skyrendering common shares, the Company recorded a total of \$188,321 in reimbursable expenditures paid on behalf of Skyrendering as doubtful receivable as at March 31, 2022.
 The Company is seeking legal advice on recovering the amounts advanced.